 Structurally and materially, the Octet is a straightforward piece, but of course the performance difficulties posed throughout are so absurdly taxing it would put off any but the most tenacious ensemble.
-This performance of the German première, given by Hannover Trombone Unit at last year’s Donaueschinger Musiktage (they had given the world première just a week earlier in Basel), is nothing less than heroic, the unisons, fifths and triads in particular sounding with a level of accuracy that’s genuinely uncanny.
+The German première, given by Hannover Trombone Unit at last year’s Donaueschinger Musiktage (they had given the world première just a week earlier in Basel), is nothing less than heroic, the unisons, fifths and triads in particular sounding with a level of accuracy that’s genuinely uncanny.
 HCMF 2016 is in for a real treat.

 As with my Ninth String Quartet and my piece for solo trumpet I Can’t Breathe, I am also attempting to compose micro-melodies in my Octet for eight trombones, almost didactically approaching quarter-tones and sixth-tones up to eighth-tone steps, which must be intonated meticulously.